-• Elementary: 30% of students receiving Tier 3 intervention will exit by the end of the academic year.

-• Secondary: students receiving Tier 3 support will increase scores on local assessments (ESAs for ELA and Math) over the course of the academic year and reduce the performance gap of Unduplicated student groups in (ELA/math) ESAs greater than the District's overall reduction.
+Expected Outcome(s): This action will be measured by using ESA as a metric in order to determine if the percentages of our unduplicated student groups will increase in proficiency.
+Elementary: 30% of students receiving Tier 3 intervention will exit by the end of the academic year.
+Secondary: students receiving Tier 3 support will increase scores on local assessments (ESAs for ELA and Math) over the course of the academic year and reduce the performance gap of Unduplicated student groups in (ELA/math) ESAs greater than the district's overall reduction